AFL Football Grounds

 Ground dimensions: 175.6 metres x 122.4 metres

-Patersons Stadium is situated in Subiaco, a suburb of Perth, and is home to the West Coast Eagles & Fremantle Dockers Football Clubs in the AFL.
-It is one of the bigger footy grounds for AFL football and is also known as Subiaco Oval.
+Domain Stadium is situated in Subiaco, a suburb of Perth, and is home to the West Coast Eagles & Fremantle Dockers Football Clubs in the AFL.
+It is one of the bigger footy grounds for AFL football and is also known as Subiaco Oval (previously Patersons Stadium).

 Address: Brisbane Cricket Ground, Vulture Street, Woolloongabba, QLD, 4105